Program Website: http://www.hiram.edu/computerscience

 Requirements for Program Honors

 LISP~ An introduction to the LISP programming language.
-Prerequisites: Computer Science 172 or 17200 or permission.
+Prerequisites: CPSC 17200 or permission.

 C~ An introduction to the C programming language.
-Prerequisite: Computer Science 172 or 17200 or permission.
+Prerequisite: CPSC17200 or permission.

 FORTRAN~ An introduction to the FORTRAN programming language.
-Prerequisites: Computer Science 172 or 17200 or permission.
+Prerequisites: CPSC 17200 or permission.

 Core: Modeling Methods

-JAVA SUPPLEMENT~ An intense introduction to the basic CPSC 172 or 17200 with all work completed in intense sessions the preparation for CPSC 172 or 17200: Introduction to Programming Java.
+JAVA SUPPLEMENT~ An intense introduction to the basic concepts in the programming language Java as preparation for CPSC 17200.
+All work is completed in intense sessions in the first 2-3 weeks of the semester.
 Only available to students who have met their laboratory science requirement, whose declared academic program requires a programming course, and who have received permission from the instructor.
 Pass/No Credit Only.
-Must be taken concurrently with CPSC 172 or 17200.
-Not open to students who have completed CPSC 171 or 17100.
+Not open to students who have completed CPSC 17100.
 Prerequisite: Permission of instructor.

 Corequisite: CPSC 17200

 INTRODUCTION TO COMPUTER SCIENCE-W/LAB:MM~ The introduction to the computer science discipline which establishes a scientific foundation for a variety of topics, including computer programming, computer design, information processing, the algorithmic solution of problems, and the study of the algorithmic process itself.
 Student must also register for a lab.
-This course fulfills the Modeling Methods requirement.
 The breakdown between lecture and lab hours is for administrative office use only.
 This course may only be taken as 4 credit hours.

 Core: Modeling Methods

 INTRODUCTION TO PROGRAMMING-W/LAB:MM:~ An introduction to the process of program creation.
 Students will learn to use the principal facilities of a high-level programming language and to transform algorithms into correct programs.
 Abstract data types will be stressed.
 Student must also register for a CPSC 17200 lab.
-This course fulfills the Modeling Methods requirement.
-Prerequisite: Computer Science 171 or 17100 or 170 or 17000 or 16600 taken concurrently or permission.
+Prerequisites or permission.
 The breakdown between lecture and lab hours is for administrative office use only.
 This course may only be taken as 4 credit hours.

 Core: Modeling Methods

 DATA STRUCTURES AND ALGORITHMS-W/LAB:MM~ A study of a broad spectrum of data structures and algorithms and the use of advanced language facilities and programming techniques for implementing them.
 Student must also register for a CPSC 20100 lab.
-This course fulfills the Modeling Methods requirement.
-Prerequisite: Computer Science 172 or 17200 with a grade of C or better or permission.
+Prerequisite: CPSC 17200 with a grade of C or better or permission.
 The breakdown between lecture and lab hours is for administrative office use only.
 This course may only be taken as 4 credit hours.

 Prerequisite: (CPSC 172 or CPSC 17200)